n3h3m/kirubai/content/2014-06-24-Is-it-good-for-the-man-to-be-alone.md

 >Genesis 2:18(NIV)
 The LORD God said, "It is not good for the man to be alone.
 I will make a helper suitable for him."

-Spending time with people like Jesudian and listening a lot from Joseph Prince, Jonathan Welton etc one important habit I gained is reading verses in context possibly with larger context.
-As Pastor Prince usually say
+The glad thing about 21st century is, Christians are getting exposed to enough tools, alternate view points and possibility of connecting with relevant individuals who makes sense.
+This in deed created the effect of reading Bible in larger context which wasn't populat before.
+As Pastor Prince usually says

     "If you take the 'text' out of 'context' what you are left with is 'con'" - Joseph Prince

-It applies to translators too.
-Being NIV as a thought-by-thought translation it's an often target for further validations with context.
+It applies to translators too, NIV as a thought-by-thought translation often stands as a good target for further validations at the reader level.

 Genesis 1 covers all the six days of creation by God and how He sees and creates things by His words.
 We can see the below passages where He found things to be **good**